Ashirwad-21/Expensy_1.0/README.md

-# Expensy_1.0
-A Python-based expense tracker with authentication, expense management, reports, and analytics.
 # Expensy_1.0 💰

 A Python-based Expense Tracker application that helps users manage daily expenses, generate reports, and visualize spending trends.